django-pylibmc/django-pylibmc/README.rst

 Requirements
 ------------

-django-pylibmc requires Django 1.5+.
-It was written and tested on Python 2.7.
+django-pylibmc requires pylibmc 1.4.1 or above.
+It supports Django 1.4 through 1.8, and Python versions 2.6, 2.7, 3.3, and 3.4.

 Installation
 ------------

 Get it from `pypi <http://pypi.python.org/pypi/django-pylibmc>`_::